deephaven/examples/prometheus/README.md

 :::

-After [installing Ngrok](https://ngrok.com/download), run the following in a separate terminal:
+[Install Ngrok](https://ngrok.com/download) on the machine that is running your Prometheus instance, then run the following in a new terminal window on that same machine:

 ```
 ngrok http 9090